You have a favorite brand, right? Everybody has one!

 Every time a customer tries to use a product or service for the first time, they might stumble into situations where they need someone to help them out.

 Calling customer support or engaging in a live chat with a chatbot can be quite strenuous.
 If there are self-service portals like IVR menus, FAQ sections, or even a community where the queries are solved instantly.
+A self-service customer portal will ensure that your customers have quick and convenient access to information and support, reducing the need for direct interaction with your customer service team.

 Customers will feel more productive at solving their own problems.
 This, in turn, can improve the CES score.